Anderson is a Designated Baby Friendly Facility |

 Rooming In |

-Anderson Regional Birth Center is on the pathway to becoming designated as a Baby Friendly Hospital.
+Anderson Regional Medical Center has joined over 500 hospitals across the United States who have achieved the prestigious designation as a Baby Friendly facility.
 The Baby Friendly Hospital Initiative is a global program launched in 1991 to encourage and recognize hospitals and birthing centers that offer an optimal level of care for infant feeding and mother infant bonding.
 This project recognizes that one of the best ways a mother can protect and promote her infant’s health, as well as her own, is through breastfeeding.

 Providing infants with human milk gives them the most complete nutrition possible because it provides the best mix of nutrients for each baby to thrive.
 Scientific studies have shown that breastfed children have far fewer and less serious illnesses than those who never received breast milk, including a reduced risk of SIDS, childhood cancers and diabetes.